French invasion of Russia: March on Smolensk

 Meanwhile, Wittgenstein was forced to retreat to the north after the First Battle of Polotsk.
 Bagration asked Aleksey Arakcheyev to organize the militia, as Barclay had led the French right into the capital.
 Political pressure on Barclay to give battle and the general's continuing reluctance to do so led to his removal after the defeat.
 On 20 August he was replaced in his position as commander-in-chief by the popular veteran Mikhail Kutuzov.
 The former head of the St. Petersburg militia and a member of the State Council arrived on the 29th at Tsaryovo-Zaymishche, a border village.
 The weather was still unbearably hot and Kutuzov went on with Barclay's successful strategy, using attrition warfare instead of risking the army in an open battle.
 Napoleon's superiority in numbers was almost eliminated.
-The Russian Army fell back ever deeper into Russia's interior as he continued to move east.
+The Russian Army fell back ever deeper into Russia's empty and forested interior as Napoleon continued to move east.
 Unable because of political pressure to give up Moscow without a fight, Kutuzov took up a defensive position some 75 mi before Moscow at Borodino.